Cricket-Cummins says Australia need new coaching style after Langer

-MELBOURNE, Feb 9 (Reuters) - Australia needed a "new style of coaching", captain Pat Cummins said on Wednesday in his first public comments since the departure of former national team coach Justin Langer.
+MELBOURNE, Feb 9 (Reuters) - Australia needed a more collaborative, "new style" of coaching, captain Pat Cummins said on Wednesday in his first public comments since the departure of former national team coach Justin Langer.

 In the wake of Langer's resignation on Saturday, Cummins and his team have been lambasted by several retired players for not publicly supporting the coach.

-Cummins said Langer's renowned intensity was not the reason the coach had been offered only a six-month contract extension, describing Cricket Australia's position as a "brave call".
+Langer departed after Cricket Australia (CA)offered him a contract extension of only six months.
+Cummins said Langer's renowned intensity was not the reason he had only been offered six months, describing the CA position as a "brave call".

 "Justin has acknowledged that his style was intense.
 And it was.
 He has apologised to players and staff for his intensity," Cummins said in a statement.

-According to Cummins, Australian players gave CA feedback that a new coaching style was needed after the excellent foundation provided by Langer.
+According to Cummins, Australian players gave CA feedback over a two-year process that a new coaching style was needed after the excellent foundation provided by Langer.

 "We welcome that Cricket Australia invited the players and staff to contribute to CA's evaluation," he said.

-"CA have made a brave all to transition, given the team has been winning."
+"CA have made a brave call to transition, given the team has been winning."

-And Cummins had some parting words for former teammates of Langer who have rallied around the coach in recent days.

-"Just as you have stuck up for your players, I'm sticking up for mine."

-Fast bowler Cummins, who took over as Australian captain in November, is scheduled to hold a media conference on Wednesday afternoon.
+Fast bowler Cummins, who took over as captain in November, expanded on his statement during a media conference in Sydney ahead of a five-match Twenty20 series against Sri Lanka that starts on Friday.

 (Reporting by Andrew Both; Editing by Himani Sarkar)